Aaron Ramsdale: Arsenal

-On 15 January 2023, Ramsdale was subject of an incident when a Tottenham fan tried to kick him in the back following Arsenal's 2–0 win against Tottenham in North London derby.
-Afterward, FA confirmed that they are work together with the police, the relevant authorities and the clubs to ensure the appropriate action is taken.
-Two days later, a 35-year-old man from Hackney was charged of assault and throwing a missile on to pitch.
+On 15 January 2023, Ramsdale was the subject of an incident when a Tottenham fan tried to kick him in the back following Arsenal's 2–0 win against Tottenham in the North London derby.
+Afterwards, the FA confirmed that they were working together with the relevant authorities and the clubs to ensure that appropriate action was taken.
+Two days later, a 35-year-old man from Hackney was charged with assault and throwing a missile onto the pitch.
 A month later, he was given a four-year football banning order and was handed a 12-month community order.